RUNX1 Deficiency – Definition

 Malignant Hematologic Diseases

 The risk of malignant transformation to MDS or AML is 30-40%.
-Patients carrying a RUNX1 mutation with a dominant negative effect are at greater risk than patients with a haploinsufficient RUNX1 mutation.
+Patients carrying a pathogenic RUNX1 variant with a dominant negative effect are at greater risk than patients with a haploinsufficient RUNX1 pathogenic variant.

 The average age of onset for MDS or AML is 33, although the age range is more extensive.
-T-ALL associated with a RUNX1 mutation generally occurs at an earlier stage of life.
+T-ALL associated with a pathogenic RUNX1 variant generally occurs at an earlier stage of life.

 Special Features of Treatment

-Treatment of MDS or AML in patients with an RUNX1 mutation should be discussed thoroughly with the corresponding study centers.
+Treatment of MDS or AML in patients with a pathogenic variant in RUNX1 should be discussed thoroughly with the corresponding study centers.

-When a stem cell transplant is planned with an HLA-compatible sibling as the donor, he or she should first undergo a RUNX1 mutational analysis to rule out the possibility of being an asymptomatic carrier of the same genetic syndrome.
+When a stem cell transplant is planned with an HLA-compatible sibling as the donor, he or she should first undergo an analysis in pathogenic variant RUNX1 to rule out the possibility of being an asymptomatic carrier of the same genetic syndrome.

 Diagnosis ofRUNX1 Deficiency- What's Next?